Stansberry Research Review

 Stansberry Research Subscription Costs

-Stansberry’s Investment Advisory costs $199 per year and starts with a 30-day free trial.
-This is pretty much in line with the other investment services offered by the company, as well as competitors like Motley Fool and Zacks.
+Stansberry Research Investment Advisory costs $199 per year and starts with a 30-day free trial.
+This is in line with the other Stansberry Research newsletters, as well as stock picking services from competitors like Motley Fool and Zacks.

-The Investment Advisory is a relatively conservative stock recommendation platform that focuses on deep dives into a single stock each month.
+The Investment Advisory is a relatively conservative stock recommendation service that offers deep dives into a single stock each month.
 That means that only one new position is opened per month.
 Most stock purchases that the Stansberry’s Investment Advisory recommends are intended to be multi-year positions.
 As of 2019, 5 out of 24 open positions date to 2012, and one dates to 2007.

-The portfolio that the Investment Advisory develops over time aims to contain around 20 positions.
-Most of these are long and focus on a brand name, Fortune 500 stocks, although the Investment Advisory will occasionally recommend short positions or highlight lesser-known companies.
+The portfolio that the Investment Advisory develops aims to contain around 20 positions on average.
+Most of these are long-term positions and focus on well-known Fortune 500 stocks.
+However, the Investment Advisory will occasionally recommend short positions or highlight lesser-known companies.
 The stock pick recommendations span a range of sectors, and the picks are separated by themes, such as:

 - Future of Medicine